-thrips so small it hides inside the flower itself
+hides inside the flower heads tightly

 Size